 B.S.
-DEGREE IN PUBLIC LEADERSHIP AND COMMUNICATION 43 HOURS, MINOR REQUIRED
+DEGREE IN PUBLIC COMMUNICATION WITH THEATER EMPHASIS 43 HOURS, MINOR REQUIRED

-An OC graduate with a Bachelor of Arts degree in Public Communication and Leadership will:
+An OC graduate with a Bachelor of Science degree in Public Communication with a Theater Emphasis will:

-- 1. Learn a variety of theories related to communication and leadership and will learn how to apply those theories in praxis. - 2.
-Learn a variety of communicative and leadership skills and techniques for the management of interpersonal relations, group leadership and social media. - 3.
-Explore ethical approaches to communication leadership and from a Christian faith perspective. - 4.
-Learn ethical persuasive techniques, grounded in Christian faith, to help them become skillful advocates for important social issues. - 5.
-Learn how to plan, host and conduct public forums for issues of public importance and controversial issues. - 6.
-Learn peacemaking and conflict management skills.
+- 1. Learn a variety of theories related to communication and leadership and how to apply those theories in praxis. - 2.
+Learn a variety of communicative skills and techniques for the management of interpersonal relations, group leadership, and social media. - 3.
+Explore ethical approaches to communication and from a Christian faith perspective. - 4.
+Learn the development of Western theatrical traditions through the earliest records of theatrical staging to today's diversity of stage performance from faith-based Christian perspecitve. - 5.
+Learn basic training in acting choices, stage technique, and creating a character involving scene work and chracter analysis, with application within a laboratory experience - 6.
+Learn a variety of additional theater performance skills, including voice and articulation and directing, and learn how to apply those skills effectively in performance for an audience, while supported and encouraged to remember that our dedication to Christ is our number one concern.